Transaction exposure definition and difference from economic exposure.

 Suppose the foreign exchange adviser predicts that the future spot rate will be the same as the forward exchange rate quoted today. would you recommend hedging in this case?
 Why or why not?

-I would recommend hedging because if the predicted future spot rate is the same as the forward exchange rate quoted today, the gains or losses would be approximately $0 and an averse to risk firm can eliminate exchange rate exposure.
+I would recommend hedging because if the predicted future spot rate is the same as the forward exchange rate quoted today, the gains or losses would be approximately $0 and an adverse to risk firm can eliminate exchange rate exposure.

 IBM purchased computer chips from NEC, a Japanese electronics concern, and was billed 250 million yen payable in three months.

 Current spot rate: $1=105 Yen

 The management of IBM decided to use a money market hedge to deal with this yen account payable.
 A money market hedge involves investing an amount in domestic and foreign money markets today that, in the future, will adequately satisfy the payable as it becomes due.
 In this case, IBM will invest the PV of the payable at the Japanese interest rate of 7% per year and will then have the 250 million yen it needs to pay the payable in three months.
 To do this, IBM will have to put forth a certain dollar amount today to buy the yen at the current spot rate.